Happening Now

 Background

 In 2022, Asheville’s City Council allocated $85,000 in one-time funding to the FY 2022-23 budget for a Missing Middle Housing study.
-The Department of Planning and Urban Design (PUD) will conduct the study in collaboration with the Department of Community and Economic Development (CED), which contributed $30,000 to expand the scope of the study to include a Displacement Risk Analysis.
-The purpose of the study is to identify regulatory or policy barriers that negatively impact the production of housing supply and to develop recommendations to help Asheville prioritize next steps to better align regulations with city goals.
+The Department of Planning and Urban Design (PUD) conducted the study in collaboration with the Department of Community and Economic Development (CED), which contributed $30,000 to expand the scope of the study to include a Displacement Risk Analysis.
+The purpose of the study sought to identify regulatory or policy barriers that negatively impact the production of housing supply and to develop recommendations to help Asheville prioritize next steps to better align regulations with city goals.

-Project tasks will include the following:
+Project tasks included the following:

-- Review of current policy and background documents
+• Review of current policy and background documents

-- Gathering of input from the community
+• Gathering of input from the community

-- Review of zoning standards
+• Review of zoning standards

-- Public engagement
+• Public engagement

-- Analysis of barriers/challenges
+• Analysis of barriers/challenges

-- Feasibility analysis
+• Feasibility analysis

-- Displacement Risk Assessment report
+• Displacement Risk Assessment report

-- Missing Middle Housing study report
+• Missing Middle Housing study report

 The City of Asheville has encouraged changes to support the regulatory environment for residential construction in recent years by updating the Unified Development Ordinance (UDO).
 The following text amendments encouraged residential infill development: